torvalds/linux/Documentation/admin-guide/bcache.rst

   Echo the UUID of a cache set to this file to enable caching.

 cache_mode
-  Can be one of either writethrough, writeback, writearound or none.
+  Can be one of either writethrough, writeback, writearound or yesne.

 clear_stats
-  Writing to this file resets the running total stats (not the day/hour/5 minute decaying versions).
+  Writing to this file resets the running total stats (yest the day/hour/5 minute decaying versions).

 detach